medina325/cs50-final-project-habit-tracker/README.md

 - [Requirements](#requirements)
 - [How to Run](#how-to-run)

-## Introduction
+## Introduction 📖
 I started my journey with the CS50's Web course as a undergraduate student.
 It was the first course I took outside the university and made me learn a lot within a very short time.
 I managed to deliver every previous project within 6 months, from June to December, however after I landed my first internship in January (in many ways thanks to the knowledge I achieved with this course) and with the final semesters of my undergraduate course upon me, I struggled to finish the final project.
 Now, more than a year later, here I am with an idea I believe can finally make me finish this course with pride!

 The goal for this project, as the title says, is to create a Django website (oh really?) for tracking habits.
-The idea is to create an easy to use platform, high performant and mobile responsive, for people to be able to track their habits and ultimately be able to reach their goals.
+The idea is to create an easy to use platform, high performant and mobile responsive, for people to be able to track their habits and ultimately be able to reach their goals 🥇.

-## Distinctiveness and Complexity
+## Distinctiveness and Complexity 🧠
 This final project's distinctiveness and complexity, in comparasion to the previous ones, is defined by the following features:

-### Frontend organization
+### Frontend organization 🎨
 The frontend organization of the previous projects were not exactly ideal.
 There were many unnacessary files, with hard to cryptic usage of Jinja templating, CSS and JS.
 Not to mention no atention to